OPEC says high prices to dampen pace of oil demand recovery

 The report showed OPEC output rose in October by 220,000 bpd to 27.45 million bpd with top producer Saudi Arabia providing half the increase.
 Four of the 13 OPEC members pumped less due to a lack of capacity.

-Still, OPEC left its growth forecast for 2022 non-OPEC overall supply steady due to downward revisons in other producers.
+Still, OPEC left its growth forecast for 2022 non-OPEC overall supply steady due to downward revisions in other producers.

 With lower demand now seen, OPEC expects the world to need 28.7 million bpd from its members in 2022, down 100,000 bpd from last month but still allowing for higher OPEC production.